 Under the siglum sa 297L, Schmitz and Mink’s list of the Sahidic New Testament manuscripts mentions a number of fragments from a lectionary which belonged the Monastery of Shenoute, i.e. the White Monastery.
 Schüssler’s Biblia Coptica designates the same manuscript as 818L.
-Although the script has variously been dated to the 9th or 10th century, I would rather opt, on paleographical grounds, for an 8th century dating.
+Although the script has variously been dated to the 9th or 10th century, I would rather opt, on paleographical grounds, for a late-seventh, early-eighth century dating.

 Here are the known fragments of this codex:

 London, British Library, Or.
 3578B, f.
 21